PakonAges/Skyedge/Assets/Plugins/Fingers/Readme.txt

 - You are welcome to drag the FingersScriptPrefab object into your scene as well if you want, but this is not necessary.
 - Add "using DigitalRubyShared;" to the top of your scripts to include the gestures and framework.
 - Create some gestures.
 There are many example scripts and scenes for you to refer to.
 The component menu allows adding gestures directly in the editor.
 - Add colliders to elements that you want to receive touches.
-Make sure your camera has physics raycasters as wel.
+Make sure your camera has physics raycasters as well.

 Fingers script has these properties:
-- Treat mouse as pointer (default is true, useful for testing in the player for some gestures).
+- Treat mouse pointer/wheel as finger (default is true, useful for testing in the player for some gestures).
 Disable this if you are using Unity Remote or are running on a touch screen like Surface Pro.
 - Simulate mouse with touch - whether to send mouse events for touches.
 Default is false.
 You don't need this unless you have legacy code relying on mouse events.
 - RequireControlKeyForMouseZoom - whether the control key is required to scale with mouse wheel.
 - Pass through objects.
 Any object in this list will always allow the gesture to execute and will not block it.